Papa Bouba Diop: Portsmouth

 Diop signed a five-year deal with Portsmouth for a fee of £3.5 million.
 He made his debut against Liverpool on 15 September 2007 in a 0–0 draw.
 Diop was a key player in Portsmouth's victorious 2008 FA Cup campaign, playing a solid, defensive game and making some crucial tackles against Cardiff City.

 Following Portsmouth's relegation, Diop was considered likely to be released.
 Portsmouth's administrator, Andrew Andronikou, stated that Diop would only be leaving for a fee of £1 million, but Portsmouth eventually agreed to an undisclosed fee (reported as around £750,000) to transfer Diop to AEK Athens in July 2010.
 He played 72 games for Portsmouth without scoring.

 AEK Athens

 On 13 July 2010, Diop agreed terms with AEK Athens signing a two-year deal earning €900,000 per season, despite interest from Fulham, Celtic and Paris Saint-Germain.

 Diop made his debut for AEK Athens against Dundee United on 19 August 2010 in a Europa League play-off first-leg game.
 Diop appeared as a substitute at the 81st minute of the 1–0 victory.
 Diop scored his first Super League goal against PAOK on 3 June 2011, the match finished 4–0 to AEK.
 Diop finished the season having played in only 19 league games.
 On 30 April 2011, Diop won the Greek Cup with AEK in a 3–0 win against Atromitos.
-Diop also scored two goals against PAOK in the Superleague Greece play-offs giving AEK the 3–0 lead.
+Diop also scored two goals against PAOK in the Super League Greece play-offs giving AEK the 3–0 lead.